Why the Tires Were Recalled

 What to Do If the Manufacturer Is Responsible

-If your tire experiences a tread separation, you should contact the manufacturer first to report the problem and discuss how they will handle the replacement.
+If your tire experiences a tread separation, you should report the problem and discuss the matter with a tire defect attorney.

 When you call, make sure that you have the following on hand: